dwkim78/upsilon/README.md

 UPSILoN provides the classifier trained using all the subclasses.
-For the comprehensive experiments using the original and re-sampled MACHO and ASAS light curves, see Kim et al. 2015 (in preparation).
+For the comprehensive experiments using the original and re-sampled MACHO, LINEAR and ASAS light curves, see Kim et al. 2015 (in preparation).

 Note that we provide the random forests model trained with 100 trees